mponza/keyphrase-annotation/README.md

 Output
 ------

-For each document a json file with TagMe annotations will be generated  in the specified `output_dir`.
+For each document a json file with TagMe annotations will be generated  in the specified folder.
 Each json file has the following structure:

 	{
 		"tagme":